KadAMRN/carla-imitation-learning/README.md

 #### Data gathering :

+We make our data collection in the data_collection_no_map_data.py file, for the data collection we have 2 choices, we can either collect our data from the built in Carla auto pilot for this please exectute this command in your Anaconda prompt :

+$ python data_collection_no_map_data.py --autopilot

+and we can also make our data collection with a manual control of the car using the keyboard arrow keys (please make sure to have your keyboard set in english on your operating system for this) by executing the following command in your anaconda prompt :

+$ python data_collection_no_map_data.py

+#### Model training :

 for this task we use the Xception, since we are using pytorch instead of tensorflow for Cuda compatibility reasons